Fact Sheet 6:

 Credit reports are used to make a number of critical decisions that go far beyond your ability to obtain credit cards and loans.
 These include renting an apartment, seeking employment, and obtaining insurance.
 You will want to make sure that your credit reports are accurate and up to date.

-Consumers can get a free copy of their credit report annually from each of the three credit bureaus - Equifax, Experian, and TransUnion.
+Consumers can get a free copy of their credit report once a year from each of the three credit bureaus - Equifax, Experian, and TransUnion.

 A word of caution: Do not attempt to obtain your free annual credit reports through an Internet search for terms like "free credit report" or "free credit check."
 You could land on a site that sells credit reports along with fee-based credit monitoring plans and a variety of other products and services.